 Wireshark is the undisputed king of network troubleshooting tools, but getting it to play with Kubernetes is something of a challenge, luckily the packet captures from tcpdump can be exported and viewed in Wireshark, so our problem gets a little easier).

-So you don’t have Kubernetes 1.16 yet and you can’t upgrade for whatever reason?
-This removes the ability to use Ephemeral Debug Containers, there is another option but it comes with a few issues of it’s own.
-The problem can still be solved but right out of the gate I wouldn’t recommend this for anything but a development environment and certainly wouldn’t recommend it for production!
+Our problem can still be solved but right out of the gate but I wouldn’t recommend this for anything but a development environment and certainly wouldn’t recommend it for production!

 To get our capture, we can attempt to install tcpdump DIRECTLY in to a running container.
 This is a very variable process and relies on our container being built on a base image that has both an interactive shell and some package management (Alpine, Ubuntu etc.).
 Hardened “distroless” images aren’t a candidate for this process.